(Redirected from Lineup)

 While there is no universal rule for deciding on a batting order, teams tend to cluster their best hitters at the beginning of the order and leave the worst ones at the end.
 There are also some rules of thumb about specific skills for different spots in the order:

-- The first or leadoff hitter should be a good baserunner and good at getting on base.
+- The first or leadoff hitter should be good at getting on base and preferablu a good baserunner as well.
 He should be willing to watch many pitches so that his teammates get a better chance to see the opposing pitcher's stuff.
-It is a waste to put a power hitter in the leadoff spot.
+It is usually a waste to put a power hitter in the leadoff spot, although there have been notable exceptions.

 - In the traditional approach, the second hitter should be a good bat handler.
 He needs to be able to take pitches to give the leadoff man a chance to steal.
 He should also be able to make a sacrifice bunt or hit and run play.
 Another theory is that any player with a high on-base percentage should occupy the spot, no matter his other skills, in order to create RBI opportunities for the team's best sluggers who normally hit in the next two spots.